Dash-OS/tcl-modules/README.md

-# Tcl Micro Modules & Packages
+# Tcl Modules

 Included is a list of some of the modules that we use often within our various Tcl Scripts & Applications.
 Many of them are extremely small and simple (1-3 lines).

-While many were created by us, some of them were taken or adapted from our various encounters in the [Tcl Wiki](http://wiki.tcl.tk/), other open source communities, or the excellent Tcl IRC Chatroom.
+While many of the "micro packages" were created by our team, some of them were taken or adapted from our various encounters in the [Tcl Wiki](http://wiki.tcl.tk/), other open source communities, or the excellent Tcl IRC Chatroom.

 We have tried to add credits or links to reference and provide credit whenever possible.
 If anyone was left out and you see some of your code just let us know and I will get it added as quickly as possible!